nus-cs2103-AY2223S1/ip/docs/README.md

 - A person from whom an amount is payable will have the prefix `Lent` before the amount of money.

 At the end of the list, a summary of receivable or payable funds will be noted.
-- If the sum of all amounts is non-negative, a label `PAYABLE` will be shown before the absolute value of the sum
+- If the sum of all amounts is non-negative, a label `TOTAL PAYABLE` will be shown before the absolute value of the sum
-- If the sum of all amounts is negative, the label `RECEIVABLE` will be shown before the absolute value of the sum.
+- If the sum of all amounts is negative, the label `TOTAL RECEIVABLE` will be shown before the absolute value of the sum.

 ---
 ## Customisation